 Learn about asthma and see your doctor

 - Educate yourself and your child about asthma.
 This questionnaire can help you and your child see what you already know about asthma and what you may need to discuss with your doctor.
 Asthma education programs provided by certified asthma educators (CAEs) are available in most areas.
 Ask your doctor or contact the Asthma Society of Canada, the Canadian Lung Association, or the Canadian Network for Asthma Care to learn about asthma education programs.
-For more information, see the Other Places to Get Help section of this topic.

 - See your child's doctor regularly to monitor asthma.
 The frequency of checkups depends on how well your child's asthma is controlled.
 Bring the asthma plan to each appointment.